csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 Observe that:

 - If the user enters a negative value or a string that does not correspond to an integer for the `size` value, our program will crash: we are not performing any user-input validation here, to keep our example compact.
+- The loop condition is `counter < size` because we do *not* want the loop to execute when `counter` is equal to `size`.
+The last valid index in `customArray` is `size - 1`.
 - We are asking for the `{counter +1}th` value because we prefer not to confuse the user by asking for the "0th" value.
 Note that a more sophisticated program would replace "th" with "st", "nd" and "rd" for the first three values.

-## Array Size
+### The Length Property

 Every single-dimensional array has a property called `Length` that returns the number of the elements in the array (or size of the array).

-To process an array whose size is not fixed, we can use this property to find out the number of elements in the array
+To process an array whose size is not fixed at compile-time, we can use this property to find out the number of elements in the array.

 ### Example